MisterAwesome23/ArduinoGSOC2020/GSoC_Proposal.md

 As a demonstration of familiarity with git and GitHub, I've created a pull request with the above mentioned additions on official Arduino repository-
 Link to pull: https://github.com/arduino/Arduino/pull/9920

-The same code has been uploaded to Arduino Project Hub with compliance to all contributing and content guidelines demonstrating the its understanding and importance.
+The same code has been uploaded to Arduino Project Hub with compliance to all contributing and content guidelines demonstrating the understanding and importance Project Hub.
 Link- https://create.arduino.cc/projecthub/misterawesome23/simplesiren-de8f43?ref=user&ref_id=1506630&offset=0

-### Illustration intermediate / advanced example for an official library [ArduinoGraphics]
+### Illustration of intermediate / advanced example for an official library [ArduinoGraphics]

-I also understand that the project not only needs basic example but also require the technical competency to form intermediate and and advanced level codes / examples.
-To demonstrate this, I have used [ArduinoGraphics]([https://github.com/arduino-libraries/ArduinoGraphics](https://github.com/arduino-libraries/ArduinoGraphics))  to formulate an intermediate / advanced example.
+I also understand that the project not only needs basic examples but also require the technical competency to form intermediate and and advanced level codes / examples.
+To demonstrate this, I have used [ArduinoGraphics](https://github.com/arduino-libraries/ArduinoGraphics) (which has zero examples currently)  to formulate an intermediate / advanced example.

-ArduinoGraphics is a Core graphics library for Arduino.
-Based on the Processing API.
+ArduinoGraphics is a Core graphics library for Arduino based on the Processing API.
 For now it does not have any example which can run on the Arduino serial monitor.
 It needs an external screen along with its specific hardware interface library to drive the screen but it's graphical primitives can certainly be leveraged without one.

 Special thanks to [Prcoessing]([[https://processing.org/](https://processing.org/)) for the Hello Processing tutorial to introduce to processing, the syntax on which ArduinoGraphics library is heavily based on.
 Also, [adafruit-gfx-graphics-library]([https://learn.adafruit.com/adafruit-gfx-graphics-library/graphics-primitives](https://learn.adafruit.com/adafruit-gfx-graphics-library/graphics-primitives)) provided a good reference.
 Finally, thanks to one of our community member **per1234** (gitHubHandle) for helping me with this example for providing resources for formulating the initial code framework.